 - A patch management program that covers software and hardware and includes anti-virus and malware

-- Accurate inventory of all software and hardware
+- An accurate inventory of all software and hardware

 - Encryption of data and access controls